MEI Travel Banner Ad

 Since you’re probably not looking to sail a pricey luxury cruise line (where alcohol might be part of the fare), you’re going to need to buy your cocktails and beers on board.
 The good news is, most cruise lines offer a beverage package to help you offset the cost.
 You will also know how much you’re going to be spending ahead of time.

 Note that these are only available to those who are at least the legal drinking age on board.
 Further, you cannot share beverages acquired through your drink package with anyone else.
-If one person is purchasing a beverage package, everyone else in the same cabin that’s also of age must purchase one as well.
+On most lines, if one person is purchasing a beverage package, everyone else in the same cabin that’s also of age must purchase one as well.

 Smoking